Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 notified of changes and the server can publish changes to the zone over the connection.
 Clients can choose to unsubscribe from zone updates at any time.

-Servers could also use the DSO session to send command-style messages to the client, for example, to instruct a client to stop serving a zone or delete a zone.
+Primaries could also use the DSO session to send command-style messages to secondaries, for example, to instruct a secondary to stop serving a zone or delete a zone.
 No such commands are defined in this version of the specification, but will likely be added in a future version.

 # Terminology